msnba/ball-physics/README.md

 6. Build the project:
    - `cmake --build build`

+### ⚠️ ISSUES ⚠️

+- As of right now, this project will be supported by Windows only, as cross-platform c++ is very hard to pull off.
+_I got macos working but there were issues prevalent that were exclusively for that operating system._

 ### Resources Used

 - [2-Dimensional Elastic Collisions without Trigonometry - Chad Berchek](https://www.vobarian.com/collisions/2dcollisions2.pdf)